luerhard/chapter_regression_and_artifical/main.md

 A Decision Tree is, as one would imagine, a tree of binary decisions on the data.
 The order of the decisions and the cutoff points according to which a decision is made are the things that are learned by maximizing an impurity measure like _Gini_[^impurity] or _cross-entropy_.
-The trees in a [!rf] a generally much simpler, in a way that they have less nodes (one could imagine them more as tree stumps), than a single decision tree.
+The trees in a [!rf] a generally much simpler, in a way that they have fewer nodes (one could imagine them more like tree stumps) than a single decision tree.
 Interestingly, this has been shown to improve the predictive performance and, most importantly, makes the [!rf] less susceptible to overfitting compared to a single Decision Tree.

 We will use 'bagged' trees here.
 It is worth mentioning that there exists another group of ensemble trees called 'boosted trees'.
 A very popular member of this relatively new group of algorithms is _AdaBoost_ [@freund:DecisionTheoreticGeneralizationOnLine.1997].
-They have shown to be very powerful because Decision Trees are trained sequentially (instead of simultaneously) and trees later in the sequence are able to learn from the misclassifications of earlier ones.
+They have shown to be very powerful because Decision Trees are trained sequentially (instead of simultaneously) and trees later in the sequence can learn from the misclassifications of earlier ones.

 [^impurity]: We will not go into detail about the differences of impurity measures here and use Gini throughout the rest of this chapter.